lepy/phuzzy/docs/examples/ssb/ssb.rst

 ---------------------------------------

 What is the maximum deflection of a simple supported beam with central load, if there is an uncertainty of only 1% for all input parameter?
-The input parameter are load P, beam length L, beam width W, beam height H and youngth modulus E.
+The input parameter are load P, beam length L, beam width W, beam height H and young's modulus E.

 .. math::